20 Foods That Tax Your Heart

 Even if you're trying to stay away from dairy, nondairy coffee creamers are not the way to go.
 They are a common source of hydrogenated oils, aka trans fats.
 Not only are trans fats inflammatory, but they've also been linked to heart disease.
 Even if all coffee creamers remove their trans fats by 2018, they're still chock-full of chemicals and sometimes added sugars.
 Instead, we recommend Coffee Mate's Natural Bliss creamers or Nutpods dairy-free creamers; they come in delicious flavors and no scary ingredients.

-Sure, cheese is delicious.
-But it should be enjoyed in moderation, especially when it comes to your heart health.
-“Dairy products should be limited because consumption increases inflammation,” Dr. Splaver warns.
-“In addition, many adults adults have lactose intolerance or sensitivity which can cause gastrointestinal issues.”
+With milk off the table, that also means cheese should be enjoyed in moderation too, especially full-fat cheese.
+"Dairy products should be limited because consumption increases inflammation," Dr. Splaver warns.
+"In addition, many adults have lactose intolerance or sensitivity which can cause gastrointestinal issues."
 Full-fat cheddar cheese on average contains about 113 calories and 9 grams of fat (6 grams saturated) per ounce (about a slice).

 From soy milk to tofu to soy protein, it's a meat-free alternative that should be avoided for heart health.
 "Soy products are xenoestrogens (artificial estrogens) that can increase your risk of different types of cancer, peripheral vascular disease, and cardiovascular disease," Dr. Splaver says.

 Although bread can be enjoyed in moderation, you have to be careful with white bread and other refined carbohydrates, Dr. Splaver says.
 Refined carbohydrates have been stripped of their whole grains and fibers during processing, so they're chock-full of carbohydrates that can spike your blood sugar.